nakshjajoo/MiniGPT/README.md

     * Handles DDP setup.
     * Initializes model, optimizer, and data loaders.
     * Contains the main pre-training loop with validation loss and HellaSwag evaluation.
-    * Contains the subsequent fine-tuning loop using a different dataset and hyperparameters.
+    * Contains the subsequent fine-tuning loop using the Anthropic/hh-rlhf dataset and different set of hyperparameters.
     * Includes `DataLoader` for sharded pre-training data and `FineTuneDataLoader` for conversational data.
     * Manages checkpoint saving.
 * `inference.py`: Provides an interactive command-line interface for chatting with the fine-tuned model, handling conversation history and special tokens.
 * `hellaswag.py`: Utilities for downloading, processing, and evaluating the HellaSwag dataset.
-* `prepare.py` (Assumed): A script (not provided here, but necessary) to download and pre-process raw datasets (like FineWeb) into tokenized shards (`.npy` files) suitable for the `DataLoader`.
+* `fineweb.py`: A script to download and pre-process the FineWeb Dataset into tokenized shards (`.npy` files) suitable for the `DataLoader`.
 * `log/`: Directory where training logs (`log.txt`, `print_log.txt`) and model checkpoints (`.pt` files) are saved.

 ## Model Architecture